auth-global/self-documenting-cryptography/README.md

 This repository introduces the concept of self-documenting cryptography, which is the art of using self-reference and self-narration in cryptographic constructions in order to communicate certain indelible facts to legitimate users and other observers.

-This in turn implicates the topic of cryptoacoustics, which is the art of encoding messages in the transmission medium of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the overall resistance to obfuscation.
+This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the overall resistance to obfuscation.
+This transmission medium is purely mathematical and has no physical basis.
+Therefore it is insufficient for interactive communication.
+Yet noninteractive communication protocols can be extremely useful, consider for example broadcast television, broadcast radio, or [WSPR](https://en.wikipedia.org/wiki/WSPR_\(amateur_radio_software\)).

-Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desireable cryptoacoustical properties for most any cryptographic hash function.
+Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desireable cryptoacoustic properties for most any cryptographic hash function.

 This project follows various philosophies of documentation-driven design.
 It is also an example of design for reverse engineering.
 The two headline contributions in this repository are the Global Password Prehash Protocol (G3P), and the Seguid Protocol.